dougbutner/web-4/README.md

 **Information entropy** and **geosocial layers** are starting to be theorized, but not showing up.

 **Phase 1 Action Points**:
-- ERC proposal (and similar for other blockchains)
+- Time Token ERC proposal (and similar for other blockchains)
 - Developers exploring use cases for Time Tokens
 - Developers implementing Time Token in unexpected ways